Best iPad for students in 2024: Get more done at school with a brand new Apple tablet

 Should you upgrade or buy an iPad Pro 11-inch now?

-If you have money to spare, then you can’t go wrong with the iPad Pro (2022).
-It’s available in two large sizes, in the form of an 11-inch version and the 12.9-inch option, so you can pick a size that's good for you.
-If you want lots and lots of power, then the 11-inch version is the option you want.
-If it's a full laptop replacement, then the much larger 12.9-inch is the one you wanna go with.
-Keep in mind that the iPad Pro 11-inch only has a Liquid Retina display, while the larger 12.9-inch variant has a Liquid Retina XDR display which will be better for HDR and is even more impressively colorful.
-Either way, you’re going to get a display with ProMotion, which ups the response to 120HZ, smoothening your experience even further.
+If you have money to spare, then you can’t go wrong with the iPad Pro.
+It’s available in two large sizes, in the form of an 11-inch version and the 13-inch option, so you can pick a size that's good for you.
+If you want the cheapest way to get an OLED iPad then the 11-inch version is the option you want.
+If it's a full laptop replacement, then the much larger 13-inch is the one you wanna go with.
+Either way, you’re going to get Apple's new Ultra Liquid XDR OLED display with ProMotion, which not only looks excellent but ups the response to 120HZ, smoothening your experience even further.

 The rear cameras remain the same as from the previous model, with wide and ultrawide options, so you can take photos of all your documents, presentations, and other school work.
-The camera on the front of the device features Center Stage, so you’ll always be in the picture when you’re chatting with coursemates or watching online lectures and remotely joining study groups.
+The camera on the front of the device features Center Stage, so you’ll always be in the picture when you’re chatting with coursemates or watching online lectures and remotely joining study groups but has lost the Ultra Wide rear camera of the previous iPad Pro.

-The M2 chip will also let you play with one of the coolest new features of iPadOS 16 - Stage Manager.
+The M4 chip will also let you play with one of the coolest of iPadOS 16 from last year — Stage Manager.
 Stage manager only works on M-chip-equipped iPads, and organizes your apps and windows as tiny screenshots along the left side of the screen, becoming more like a Mac or laptop than ever.

-You’re also going to want some of the best iPad Pro accessories to with it, such as the Apple Pencil 2, smart keyboard, or Magic keyboard.
-The biggest drawback of the iPad Pro (2022) is the price - the iPad Pro (2022) 11-inch starts at $799, and the iPad Pro (2022) 12.9-inch will cost you upwards of $1099 - that’s a lot to ask from any student.
+You’re also going to want some of the best iPad Pro accessories to with it, such as the Apple Pencil Pro or Magic keyboard.
+The biggest drawback of the iPad Pro (2024) is the price — the iPad Pro (2024) 11-inch starts at $999, and the iPad Pro (2024) 13-inch will cost you upwards of $1299 — that’s a lot to ask from any student.

 Best for editing students